lauraineMK/metaschool/DOCUMENT_MANAGEMENT.md

 ## Summary

 There are issues with handling documents in the lesson editing functionality.
-The editing of a lesson, including its associated documents, is not working as expected.
+The creation of a lesson with one or more documents works perfectly.
+However, updating a lesson that includes one or more documents poses a problem: the lesson updates successfully, but modifications (addition, editing, or deletion) of the documents are not taken into account, despite seemingly correct code in the necessary areas.

 ## Detailed Description